The ARTEC Boxer is a wheeled or tracked armoured vehicle, this article describes its capabilities, modules and variants

 In 2013, Rheinmetall demonstrated a Boxer with a 5kw High Energy Laser (HEL) module, this continues to be developed.

-A joint operational demonstrator for advanced applications (JODAA) is used for operational development of new systems, manned/unmanned teaming and command and control.
+A joint operational demonstrator for advanced applications (JODAA) is used for the operational development of new systems, manned/unmanned teaming and command and control.

 Little had been publically released early by the MoD about the role and module split for the 500 or so Boxers it has on order, this is not unusual for the MoD.